zeek/zeekctl/doc/main.rst

     manager only), then BroControl can send mail.
 Otherwise, BroControl will not attempt to send mail.

+  - If *gdb* is installed and if Bro crashes, then BroControl can include a backtrace in its crash report.
+That can be helpful for debugging problems with Bro.

 For a cluster setup that spans more than one machine, there are additional requirements: